Visualizing Large Scale Recordings#

 The plot is ultimately created using the function plt.eventplot.

-Takes a dataframe containing the units group of a nwb file (units_df) and creates
+Dataframe containing the units group of an NWB file

 plt.title('Spike raster plot')